 After years in the workforce paying your dues, you've been eyeing a promotion at your company.
 You know you have the work and life experience to bring to the table, but your resume never sparks an interview because you never earned your degree.
 You've thought about returning to school, but how do you know your tuition and time will pay off in the end?

 Let's get down to business - literally.
-Whether you are looking for the next step in your career path or hoping to lay the groundwork for a new direction, a college degree will not only provide the right education you need, it will also make a significant difference in your earning potential.
-Enrolling in one of the top business degrees in demand at Southern New Hampshire University (SNHU) ensures you'll have the flexibility and skills needed to succeed in the ever-changing business world.
+Whether you are looking for the next step in your career path or hoping to lay the groundwork for a new direction, a college degree may not only provide the education you need, it could also make a significant difference in your earning potential.
+Enrolling in one of the top in-demand business degrees can give you the flexibility and skills needed to succeed in the ever-changing business world.

 Findings from a recent Pew Research study show that employees who hold a bachelor's degree or higher earn more than their counterparts with the same level of education from prior generations did at the same age.
 Those with a high school diploma or some college are earning less than their historical counterparts.
 The conclusion is clear: A degree is an essential component in the modern job-seeker's toolkit.

 A degree on its own does not guarantee a job will be waiting to make the work and sacrifice worthwhile, however, especially if there is no sustained demand in the field you select for your study.
 According to the U.S. Bureau of Labor Statistics, graduates with business degrees will be poised to entertain some of the best job prospects and highest-paying positions in the country, with pay above the median annual wage and above-average job growth.
 Zeroing in on the top business degrees in demand will help you fill the skill gap employers are seeking to fill as their companies and business needs evolve, and make you a more marketable prospect among your peers.